Natural Hazard Risks in Kansas City, MO

 - •Estimated annual loss of $36M from this hazard type

-- •4 events on record in proximity
+- •21 events recorded in proximity in recent decades

 High Wind Risk